 Integration with Mobile Apps and Interactive Tools

 The increasing availability of mobile apps and interactive tools has further popularized the trend of forming words from the periodic table.
-These apps often feature interactive versions of the periodic table, allowing users to easily experiment with different combinations of element symbols.
+Now, these apps often feature interactive versions of the periodic table, allowing users to easily experiment with different combinations of element symbols.
 Some apps even include built-in word games and challenges, making learning both fun and interactive.

 Data Analysis and Word Frequency Studies